mnlipp/osgi-getting-started/AccessingAService.md

 [^ug]: The upper limit is an automatic guess, of course.
 If there will ever be a version 2.x of the API, chances are high that our code will still run.
 Usually, however, a change of the major version indicates some incompatible change of the API.
 So by excluding 2.0 and anything beyond, we're on the safe side.

 [^dss]: But this does sound alluring, doesn't it?
 Well, that's why OSGi has added such a concept as "Declarative Services".
-But let's stick to the "low level API" for now.
+But let's stick to the "mid level API" provided by the `ServiceTracker` utility class for now.

 [^sr]: Bundles that provide a service usually register the service when they are started and unregister it when they are stopped.

+[^po]: As has been pointed out to me in a [discussion](https://mail.osgi.org/pipermail/osgi-dev/2016-April/005149.html) on the osgi-dev list.

+[^av]: Quite handy if you have to provide 24x7 availability and want to apply a patch.